google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/motivating_scatterplots.rst

 .. image:: figures/avg_temp_region_jan.png
    :align: center
-   :alt: A bar chart depicting average Janurary and July temperatures for each of the regions.
+   :alt: A bar chart depicting average January and July temperatures for each of the regions.

 .. mchoice:: difference_regional